Skip to main contentSkip to main content

 Consider full replacement or a restoration coating to extend life 10–15 years.

-Common Flat Roof Mistakes to Avoid
+Common Mistakes

 Ignoring ponding water

 Address drainage issues immediately.
-Water weighing 5 lbs/sq ft adds thousands of pounds to your structure.
+Water weighing 5 lbs / sq ft adds thousands of pounds to your structure.

 Using non-compatible sealants or patches